 Green Infrastructure and Urban Design

-Investing in green spaces and sustainable urban design helps mitigate pollution and reduce the urban heat island effect.
-The city has planted thousands of trees along major corridors, created green roofs on public buildings, and established ecological reserves within the urban fabric.
-The Chapultepec Forest, one of the largest urban parks in Latin America, serves as a vital green lung for the city.
-Integration of green infrastructure into transportation projects, such as vegetated medians and rain gardens along roads, improves stormwater management and air quality.
-These measures also enhance the aesthetic and recreational value of public spaces, encouraging active transport.
+Investing in green spaces and sustainable urban design helps mitigate pollution, reduce the urban heat island effect, and improve overall livability.
+Mexico City has planted thousands of trees along major corridors, created green roofs on public buildings, and established ecological reserves within the urban fabric.

 Public Awareness and Behavioral Campaigns